 Green Team.
 Our church has a strong commitment to being sustainable in all of our activities.
 Learn more about our Green Team.

 Midnight Run.
-Approximately twice per year, we collect clothing and deliver it to clientele in New York City.
+Approximately twice per year, we collect clothing and toiletries and deliver them along with hot food to clientele in New York City.

 Mission Trips.
 Conditions permitting, we organize domestic and international mission trips in alternate years through organizations such as DOOR, Bridges to Community, and Presbyterian Disaster Assistance.